rome/tools/crates/rome_formatter/docs/implement_the_formatter.md

         }
    }
    ```
+   Traits are much safer and, they have an additional checks around nodes e.g. comments suppression; the golden rule
+   is that when you have a **typed node at hand**, prefer the `format*` traits instead of `.to_format_element`
 4. Use our [playground](https://play.rome.tools) to inspect the code that you want to format.
 You can inspect
 the AST given by a certain snippet.
 This will help you to understand which nodes need to be implemented/modified
 in order to correctly implement the formatter.